-- 3. Locate the relief valve on the side of the hydraulic reservoir.
-Remove the cap over the relief adjustment screw.
-Loosen lock nut and turn the relief screw clockwise to increase pressure, counter clockwise to decrease.
+- 3. Locate the relief valve on the side of the Knife Drive Pump.
+Loosen lock nut and turn the relief screw counter clockwise to increase pressure, clockwise to decrease.
 Adjust the relief screw 1/4 turn at a time in the appropriate direction. - 4.
 With the knife still jammed, restart the combine, engage the feeder house drive and check the pressure on the gauge